 The exact cause of type 1 diabetes is unknown.
 In most people with type 1 diabetes, the body's own immune system — which normally fights harmful bacteria and viruses — mistakenly destroys the insulin-producing (islet) cells in the pancreas.
-Genetics may play a role in this process, and exposure to certain viruses may trigger the disease.
+Genetics may play a role in this process, and exposure to certain environmental factors, such as viruses, may trigger the disease.

 The role of insulin

-Once the islet cells are destroyed, you'll produce little or no insulin.
+Once a significant number of islet cells are destroyed, you'll produce little or no insulin.
 Insulin is a hormone that comes from the pancreas, a gland situated behind and below the stomach.

 - The pancreas secretes insulin into the bloodstream.